-Most pregnant people can continue with their everyday activities as usual and only make minor lifestyle changes.
-A person typically just needs to avoid certain foods and activities that may potentially harm the developing fetus.
+Most pregnant people can continue their everyday activities and only make minor lifestyle changes.
+A person typically needs to avoid alcohol, smoking, and certain foods and activities that may potentially harm the developing fetus.

 This article discusses 13 things a person should avoid while pregnant and explains why these can be problematic:

 When a pregnant person drinks alcohol, the alcohol crosses the placenta and can affect the fetus.
 Drinking alcohol during pregnancy may cause fetal alcohol syndrome, which is a spectrum of conditions that may lead to the following health issues:

 Researchers are unsure how much alcohol, if any, is safe to consume during pregnancy, so most doctors recommend that pregnant people avoid alcohol completely.